briankirkpatrick/ActivityRecognitionProject/README.md

 No processing was done directly to the files, all processing was completed utilizing the R script attached here.

-While this script can be run standalone in its entirety, it is intended to be run line by line and not as a fully executable program, as there are a couple of checks built in that the user should review before proceeding.
+While this script can be run standalone in its entirety, it is intended to be run line by line and not as a fully executable program, as there are a couple of checks built in that the user should review before proceeding to the next step (these are noted as comments in the script).

 The script is extensively commented with regard to step-by-step descriptions of the code.